 Industrial torque converters give your machinery the torque and horsepower that will move your projects forward – in more ways than one.
 However, these converters are not impervious to breakdowns.
 So, make sure you are aware of the signs that can help you identify your equipment’s issues.

 Want to know if your torque converter needs a service?
-Here are typical problems to look out for:
+Here are typical bad torque converter symptoms to look out for:

 - Slipping: Is your torque converter slipping or shuddering?
 This probably means it’s time for a run-through because the equipment is perhaps having a clutch problem – failing to deliver power to the converter.

 - Dirty Liquid: First prize is for all of the liquid in your industrial equipment to appear nice and thick.
 You don’t want to find thick clumps of dark material in there.
 It should also have good viscosity; otherwise, it can lead to slips, overheating, or other problems.
 So keep an eye on your oils and other fluids.

 - Overheating: Overheating is often caused by bad seals or a drop in fluid pressure.
 Checking fluid pressure is quite tricky, which is why regular servicing from the experts is advised.

 - Deformed Blades: Turbine blades that have fragmented or been deformed will make your torque converter lose effectiveness quickly.
 This will require major repairs or a complete rebuild to avoid loss of efficiency of the converter.